zhudotexe/kani-ratelimits/README.md

 - `tpm_period` (float): The duration, in seconds, of the time period in which to limit the rate.
 Note that up to *tpm_limit* tokens are allowed within this time period in a burst (default 60s).

+The ratelimiter will ensure that all conditions are met before forwarding the request to the wrapped engine.